ignigoliz/amanuensis/README.md

 # Inner Working

 The CLI Tool interacts with the Arduino over serial communication.
-The Arduino implements the low-level protocols to read and write to and from the EEPROM.
-To make the communication reliable, ACK (Acknowledgment) signals are sent back and forth.
+The Arduino implements the low-level operations that read and write the EEPROM.
+Python parses the commands and performs simple logic to handle the requests, and then delegates the read/write operations to Arduino.
+As means to maintain both parties responsive, ACK (ACKnowledgment) signals are sent to notify received data.

 The pulse cycles needed to drive the EEPROM can be found in the official datasheet of the [28c256 parallel EEPROM](https://eater.net/datasheets/28c256.pdf).